andyjmay/Taikun/README.md

 // Create a new database
 string databaseName = "Test";
-IDatabase database = databaseManager.CreateDatabase(new SqlServerDatabase(databaseManager, databaseName) {
+var database = databaseManager.CreateDatabase(new SqlServerDatabase(databaseManager, databaseName) {
     Description = "This is a test"
 });